MAD9137/f2024/docs/modules/week4/hide-with-first-resp.md

 # Hiding Keyboards with First-Responders

-When a user clicks in a text field or view, the iOS virtual keyboard will come up at the bottom of the screen.
-In iOS development, there is no automatic system for hiding the keyboard—the keyboard view just sits there once it has been summoned.
+When a user clicks in a textField or textView, the iOS virtual keyboard will come up at the bottom of the screen.
+In iOS development, there is no automatic functionality for hiding the keyboard — the keyboard view just sits there once it has been summoned.
 The reason is that the developer must decide how, and when, to hide the keyboard.

 ## Resigning a First-Responder